-There is a dude named Smirnoff.
+There is a guy named Smirnoff — kind of.

 Smirnov was a marketing genius.

-Smirnov wanted to sell his vodka to the Tsar.
+Smirnov wanted to sell his vodka to the tsar.

 Tolstoy and Chekhov tried to shut Smirnoff down.

-Since he was in charge of a capitalist enterprise — and selling booze, to boot — Vladimir Smirnov had to flee Russia after the Bolshevik revolution, resettling his base of operations in Europe.
+Since he ran a capitalist enterprise — and was selling booze, to boot — Vladimir Smirnov was forced to flee Russia after the Bolshevik revolution, resettling his base of operations in Europe.
 “Smirnoff” is the French spelling of the Russian vodka.

-For a while there, Russia was in charge of Smirnoff.
+At one point, Russia was in charge of Smirnoff.